DynamoMTL/spree_chimpy/README.md

 Makes it easy to integrate your [Spree](http://spreecommerce.com) app with [MailChimp](http://www.mailchimp.com)

 - Subscriptions: Extends Spree so that users can subscribe/unsubscribe to a MailChimp list
 - Sales: Full support for MailChimp's [eCommerce360](http://kb.mailchimp.com/article/what-is-ecommerce360-and-how-does-it-work-with-mailchimp/) API.
 Allows you to create targeted campaigns in MailChimp based on a user's purchase history.
+We'll even update MailChimp if the order changes.
 - Campaign Revenue Tracking: Notifies MailChimp when an order is made and the user originated from a campaign email.
 - Custom User Data: Easily add your own custom merge vars.
 We'll only sync them when data changes
+- Migration: A handy rake task `rake spree_chimpy:orders:sync` is included to sync up all your existing order data with mail chimp

 Installing
 -----------